vegaprotocol/documentation/docs/tools/vega-wallet/desktop-app/latest/getting-started.md

 To do any of the following, you will need to use the **[CLI wallet](../../cli-wallet)** app:
 * Customise key details
 * Isolate keys
-* Build and send commands
+* Build and send transactions

 ### 'Wallet already exists' error when recovering wallet
 #### Problem